DataDog/datadog-ci-azure-devops/README.md

 With the [`SyntheticsRunTests`][3] task, you can run Synthetic tests within your Azure Pipeline configuration and ensure all your teams using Azure DevOps can benefit from Synthetic tests at every stage of the software lifecycle.

-For more information on the available configuration, see the [`datadog-ci run-tests` documentation][13].
+For more information on the available configuration, see the [`datadog-ci synthetics run-tests` documentation][13].

 ## Authentication